The goal of Integrative Oncology is to improve quality and quantity of

 reducing side effects of cancer treatment

 - educating on healthy

-Dr. Wright works with
+Dr. Wright works as a

-health.
+increase health.
 To listen to a webinar given by Dr. Wright on what is naturopathic oncology, click here.

 Dr. Wright's recommendations